markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 Let's move on to wrapper methods.

-- Wrapper methods do take the algorithm we intend to build into account when selecting the features and

-they do not evaluate one feature at the time they rather evaluate a group of features wrapper methods
+- Wrapper methods do take the algorithm we intend to build into account when selecting the features and they do not evaluate one feature at the time they rather evaluate a group of features.

-are also known as greedy algorithms because in theory they evaluate all possible feature combinations

-and only then decide which one is the best.
+- Wrapper methods are also known as greedy algorithms because in theory they evaluate all possible feature combinations and only then decide which one is the best.
 There are a few ways in which we can achieve this but I will not go over them right now.

+#### Pros
-So let me just tell you that the advantages of using wrapper methods are that they consider feature

-interaction and that they tend to find the best feature combination for a given algorithm.
+- So let me just tell you that the advantages of using wrapper methods are that they consider featureb interaction and that they tend to find the best feature combination for a given algorithm.

 On the downside they are not model agnostic which means that the combination of features they found